 1. Evaluate the seasonal distribution and movements of caribou in the study area in relation to existing and proposed infrastructure and activities in the study area, using a combination of historical and current data sets from aerial transect and telemetry surveys.
-Specific questions included the following: a) Which herds use the study area and the vicinity of the proposed pipeine/road corridor that will interconnect the ASDP facilities?
+Specific questions included the following:

+Which herds use the study area and the vicinity of the proposed pipeline/road corridor that will interconnect the ASDP facilities?

-b) Do the patterns of seasonal use differ between the two herds?
+Do the patterns of seasonal use differ between the two herds?

-c) How often do caribou cross the existing CD-4 pipeline/road corridor and the proposed ASDP pipeline/road corridor in NPRA, and does this differ by herd?
+How often do caribou cross the existing CD4 pipeline/road corridor and the proposed ASDP pipeline/road corridor in NPRA, and does this differ between the herds?

 - 2. Characterize important habitat conditions, such as snow cover, spatial pattern and timing of snow melt, seasonal flooding (if possible), and estimated biomass of new vegetative growth in the study area, by applying remote-sensing techniques, for comparison with data on caribou distribution. - 3.
-Evaluate forage availability (aboveground vegetative biomass) and indices of habitat use by caribou in relation to proposed infrastructure, to allow temporal comparisons among years (before and after construction) and spatial comparisons by distance within years.
+Evaluate forage availability (aboveground vegetative biomass) and indices of habitat use by caribou in relation to proposed infrastructure, to allow temporal comparisons among years (before and after construction) and spatial comparisons within years.
 Specific questions included the following:

-a) Do plant biomass and composition vary by habitat type and distance to the proposed road, and how well does remote sensing describe available biomass?
+Do plant biomass and composition vary by habitat type and distance to the proposed road, and how well does remote sensing describe the available biomass?

-b) Can caribou distribution be explained in terms of broad geographic areas, habitat availability, snow cover, or plant biomass?
+Can caribou distribution be explained in terms of broad geographic areas, habitat availability, snow cover, or plant biomass?

-c) What are the existing patterns of caribou distribution and density around the proposed road corridor prior to construction?
+What are the existing patterns of caribou distribution and density around the proposed road corridor prior to construction?

 4. Evaluate the feasibility of remotesensing techniques to detect and map caribou trails for use in delineating movement routes and zones, both before and after construction.

-Field sampling of plant biomass (Task 3) was scheduled to occur at least three times during the 10-year study; the first year of sampling was 2005 and the second year is planned for 2010.
-Task 4 was evaluated in 2005 (Lawhead et al. 2006) but subsequently was dropped from the study, with concurrence by the NSB Department of Wildlife Management, because the resolution of the available imagery was not high enough to accomplish the objective reliably.
+Field sampling of plant biomass (Task 3) was scheduled to occur at least three times during the

+10-year study; the first year of sampling was 2005 and the second year is tentatively planned for 2010, pending further discussion of study design with the NSB Department of Wildlife Management.
+Task 4 was evaluated in 2005 (Lawhead et al. 2006) but subsequently was dropped from the study, with concurrence by the NSB Department of Wildlife Management, because the resolution of the available imagery was not fine enough to accomplish the objective reliably.